 The Living Wage Rate:

-We recalculate the Buncombe living wage rate every year and adjust according to the Universal Living Wage formula.
+We recalculate the Buncombe living wage rate every year and adjust according to a formula.
 This formula is based on Fair Market Rent as determined by HUD and adjusted using a four year average of the FMR to mitigate any volatile changes up or down.
-We adjust the wage rate if there is a 3% or greater change from the previous year.
 To download the full calculation, click here.

-We adjust our wage rate based on the Universal Living Wage Formula which is directly related to the cost of housing.
+We adjust our wage rate based on a formula directly related to the cost of housing.
 Our area has seen a significant rise in the cost of housing over the last several years.
 As costs rise for employees, the living wage must increase to keep pace with inflation and the real costs of living.
 Below describes a little bit about how living wages can be calculated, how we calculated ours, and how we arrived at our wage rate.

-The WNC rural living wage rate is calculated at 210% of the federal poverty guidelines, rounded to the nearest nickle, due to the unreliability of accurate FMR data in rural counties.
+The WNC rural living wage rate is calculated at 233% of the federal poverty guidelines, rounded to the nearest nickel, due to the unreliability of accurate FMR data in rural counties.